-- (viii) If the pilot-in-command cannot, from his/her own seat, see all the passengers' seats in the aircraft, a means of indicating to the passengers that seat belts should be fastened. - (ix) For all aircraft on all flights a seat with a forward or rearward facing (within 15° of the longitudinal axis of the aircraft), fitted with a safety harness for the use of each cabin crew specified in paragraph 18 (8) of this Regulation, in respect of emergency evacuation.
-Cabin crew seats shall be located near floor level and other emergency exits as required by Civil Aviation Authority for emergency evacuation. - (x) Means of ensuring that the following information and instructions are conveyed to passengers:

-- (a) when seat belts are to be fastened; - (b) when and how oxygen equipment is to be used if the carriage of oxygen is required; - (c) restrictions on smoking; - d) location and use of life jackets or equivalent individual floatation devices where their carriage is required; and - (e) location and method of opening emergency exits. - (xi) For use by survivors, equipment for making pyrotechnical distress signals described in ICAO Annex 2.
+- (x) If the pilot-in-command cannot, from his/her own seat, see all the passengers' seats in the aircraft, a means of indicating to the passengers that seat belts should be fastened. - (xi) For all aircraft on all flights a seat with a forward or rearward facing (within 15° of the longitudinal axis of the aircraft), fitted with a safety harness for the use of each cabin crew specified in paragraph 18 (8) of this Regulation, in respect of emergency evacuation.
+Cabin crew seats shall be located near floor level and other emergency exits as required by Civil Aviation Authority for emergency evacuation. - (xii) Means of ensuring that the following information and instructions are conveyed to passengers: - (a) when seat belts are to be fastened; - (b) when and how oxygen equipment is to be used if the carriage of oxygen is required; - (c) restrictions on smoking; - d) location and use of life jackets or equivalent individual floatation devices where their carriage is required; and - (e) location and method of opening emergency exits. - (xiii) For use by survivors, equipment for making pyrotechnical distress signals described in ICAO Annex 2. - (xiv) A seat or berth for each person of two years of age or more.